Iam-Naga-Sai/Sprint-Meet-Summarizer/README.md

 > It's on free hosting, so the first load can take 30–60 seconds to wake up.
 Sign
 > up, then upload a video/audio file (`.mp3` / `.m4a`) to try it.

 ## What it does

 * Transcribes the video/audio into text (Whisper)
 * Writes a summary and pulls out the key discussion points
-* Extracts action items — who owns each task and when it's due
+* Extracts action items, who owns each task and when it's due
 * Flags open follow-up questions
 * Lets you search past meetings by keyword
 * Emails a summary to your team
 * Has user accounts, so your meetings stay private

 ## Tech stack